aitdowu/Final-Project-AML/README.md

 PYTHONPATH=. python3 Pipeline/rag_chatbot.py
 ```

 First run downloads Qwen2-1.5B-Instruct.
-After it starts, open the URL it prints in your browser (usually http://127.0.0.1:7860).
+After it starts, open the URL it prints in your browser.

 ### Reset database